If you’ve installed Firefox on your system, you might wonder how to remove it. In this tutorial, I’ll show you how to uninstall Firefox in Ubuntu.

 How to remove Firefox from Manjaro / other Arch-Based Systems using Terminal

-Launch the terminal in your Arch or arch-based distro and type in –
+In your Arch or arch-based distro, open the terminal window and type in –

 sudo pacman -R firefox